 - Austin Women’s Fund, Grants Committee, 2021-2022; Steering Committee, 2022-2023

-- Mother Attorneys Mentoring Association (MAMAs), Board Member
+- Mother Attorneys Mentoring Association (MAMAs), Board Member, 2017 to present

 - Travis County Women’s Lawyers, Member and Mentor, 2019 to present